kneema/homework9/README.md

 <h1> Readme Generator</h1>
+<p>We were tasked with creating a command-line application that dynamically generates a README.md from a user's input.
+The application will be invoked with the following command:
+node app.js

 <p> Welcome!
 When using Github, a readme tells outside people about your project and is important for identification for the app and detailed information and reasoning for specific app programs and coding.